Steady state: Biochemistry

 In biochemistry, the study of biochemical pathways is an important topic.
 Such pathways will often display steady-state behavior where the chemical species are unchanging, but there is a continuous dissipation of flux through the pathway.
 Many, but not all, biochemical pathways evolve to stable, steady states.
 As a result, the steady state represents an important reference state to study.
 This is also related to the concept of homeostasis, however, in biochemistry, a steady state can be stable or unstable such as in the case of sustained oscillations or bistable behavior.

 Physiology

 Homeostasis (from Greek ὅμοιος, hómoios, "similar" and στάσις, stásis, "standing still") is the property of a system that regulates its internal environment and tends to maintain a stable, constant condition.
 Typically used to refer to a living organism, the concept came from that of milieu interieur that was created by Claude Bernard and published in 1865.
 Multiple dynamic equilibrium adjustment and regulation mechanisms make homeostasis possible.

 Fiber optics

 In fiber optics, "steady state" is a synonym for equilibrium mode distribution.

 Pharmacokinetics

-In Pharmacokinetics, steady state is a dynamic equilibrium in the body where drug concentrations consistently stay within a therapeutic limit over time.
+In the field of pharmacokinetics, steady state refers to the condition in which the rate of drug administration is balanced by the rate of drug elimination, resulting in a stable concentration of the drug in the bloodstream over time.
+This equilibrium typically occurs following repeated dosing or continuous infusion, and is used to ensure consistent therapeutic drug levels.
+For most drugs exhibiting first-order kinetics, steady state is generally achieved after approximately four to five half-lives, at which point the changes in plasma concentrations between doses become minimal and predictable.

+At steady state, drug concentrations do not remain at a single, unchanging value but rather fluctuate within a limited range bounded by peak (Cmax) and trough (Cmin) values across each dosing interval.
+Ideally, this range is maintained above the minimum effective (therapeutic) concentration and below the threshold for adverse effects, thereby achieving concentrations within the so-called therapeutic window.